helyo-world/helyo.world/_drafts/howto-contribute-oss-with-git.md

 ![Create a pull request](/images/posts/pr-merged.png)

-We are done, you've learned a few more tricks to contribute more efficently in open-source projects. :clap:  :tada: :rocket:
+We are done.
+Congratulations, you've learned a few more tricks to contribute more efficently in open-source projects. :clap:  :tada: :rocket: